 The universal engine

-How Types, Properties, Entries, and Routines combine to log anything.
+How Collections, Properties, and Entries combine to log anything.

-A Type is the shape of one kind of thing you track.
+A Collection is the shape of one kind of thing you track.
 You define it once and reuse it forever.

 Examples: